Verkauf : +44 191 418 1198 Email :

 While Gigabit switches are recommended, 100Mbps switches may be used in limited circumstances,

 For channel-counts of 32 or more, Gigabit switches are highly recommended.
 QoS implementation is highly when using DANTE in networks that have 100Mbps devices.
 QoS is also recommended for Gigabit switches on networks that share data with services other than DANTE.
-For lower channel count (less than 32) applications, a 100Mbps switch may be used; as previosly stated, appropriately configured QoS is highly recommended.
+For lower channel count (less than 32) applications, a 100Mbps switch may be used; as previously stated, appropriately configured QoS is highly recommended.
 The use of 100Mbps switches without QoS is not recommended or supported.'

 Any switches with the following features should be appropriate for use with DANTE: